myzrkj/myzr-docs/docs/MYZR-瑞芯微系列/MYZR-RV1126B(EN)/Hardware Design Guide.rst

 .. image:: /image/MYZR-瑞芯微系列/MYZR-RV1126B/hw10-3.png
    :alt: hw10-3.png
+   :width: 90%

 |   The working clock of RGMII GEPHY uses the 25MHz provided by RV1126B

 .. image:: /image/MYZR-瑞芯微系列/MYZR-RV1126B/hw10-4.png
    :alt: hw10-4.png
+   :width: 90%

 |   The working clock of RMII FEPHY uses a 25MHz crystal, ETH_MCLK_Mx adopts output mode as the reference clock of the RMII interface, and the TXCLK of FEPHY needs to be configured as input mode

 .. image:: /image/MYZR-瑞芯微系列/MYZR-RV1126B/hw10-5.png
    :alt: hw10-5.png
+   :width: 90%

 |   RMII uses the 25MHz provided by the SOC instead of the FEPHY crystal, ETH_MCLK_Mx adopts output mode as the reference clock of the RMII interface, and the TXCLK of FEPHY needs to be configured as input mode

 .. image:: /image/MYZR-瑞芯微系列/MYZR-RV1126B/hw10-6.png
    :alt: hw10-6.png
+   :width: 90%

 |   The working clock of FEPHY uses an external 25MHz crystal, ETHx_MCLK_Mx adopts input mode, the reference clock of the RMII interface is provided by FEPHY, and the TXCLK of FEPHY needs to be configured as output mode

 .. image:: /image/MYZR-瑞芯微系列/MYZR-RV1126B/hw10-7.png
    :alt: hw10-7.png
+   :width: 90%

 |   RMII uses the 25MHz provided by the SOC instead of the FEPHY crystal, ETH_MCLK_Mx adopts input mode, the reference clock of the RMII interface is provided by FEPHY, and the TXCLK of FEPHY needs to be configured as output mode

 .. image:: /image/MYZR-瑞芯微系列/MYZR-RV1126B/hw10-8.png
    :alt: hw10-8.png
+   :width: 90%

 |   Precautions for the design of the RGMII/RMII interface:

-- In RGMII mode, the internal TX/RX clock path of the RV1126B chip integrates a delayline, which supports adjustment; the default configuration of the reference figure is: the timing between TXCLK and data is controlled by the MAC, and the timing between RXCLK and data is controlled by the PHY (such as using **8211F/FI, the RXCLK enables 2ns delay by default, and other PHYs should pay attention to this configuration)
+- In RGMII mode, the internal TX/RX clock path of the RV1126B chip integrates a delayline, which supports adjustment; the default configuration of the reference figure is: the timing between TXCLK and data is controlled by the MAC, and the timing between RXCLK and data is controlled by the PHY (such as using \*\*8211F/FI, the RXCLK enables 2ns delay by default, and other PHYs should pay attention to this configuration)
 - The Reset signal of the Ethernet PHY needs to be controlled by GPIO, and the GPIO level must match the PHY IO level.
 A 100nF capacitor must be added close to the PHY pins to enhance anti-static capability.
-Note: The reset pin of ***8211F/FI only supports 3.3V level.
+Note: The reset pin of \*\*8211F/FI only supports 3.3V level.
-- The INTB/PMEB of ***8211F/FI is an open-drain output, and an external pull-up resistor must be added.
+- The INTB/PMEB of \*\*8211F/FI is an open-drain output, and an external pull-up resistor must be added.
 - When the PHY uses an external crystal, the crystal capacitor should be selected according to the load capacitance value of the actually used crystal, and the frequency deviation should be controlled within +/-20ppm.
-- The external resistor for the RSET pin of ***8211F/FI is 2.49K ohm with an accuracy of 1%, which cannot be modified arbitrarily.
+- The external resistor for the RSET pin of \*\*8211F/FI is 2.49K ohm with an accuracy of 1%, which cannot be modified arbitrarily.
 - The hardware configuration for PHY initialization must match the actual requirements.
 - MDIO must be externally pulled up with a resistor, recommended 1.5-1.8Kohm, and the pull-up power supply must be consistent with the IO power supply.
 - The connection of the transformer center tap must refer to the reference design of each Ethernet PHY manufacturer, as different PHY manufacturers will have different connection methods.